BluePasserine/PackageDump-Scripts/README.md

 # PackageDump-Scripts
-Contains a PowerShell script for locating NuGet and NPM packages and calling the PackageDump API.
+A PowerShell script for locating NuGet and NPM packages and calling the PackageDump API.

 ## Usage
 ``` powershell